 Medium Difficult Bible Quiz about Bible Characters.

-This difficult Bible quiz about the Bible characters was taught in Sunday School.
+A difficult Bible quiz about the Bible characters from Sunday School.

 Peeking at these hard Bible questions is OK because we are all just trying to learn.